Learn about faculty available to supervise this degree.

 Are you a creative thinker with a passion for art and technology?
 Do you refuse to be bound by convention?
 Computational Media Design is a leading-edge program designed for students innovating at the intersection of art, music, dance, drama, design and computer science.
-This research-based degree is offered jointly through the Department of Computer Science, the Faculty of Environmental Design, the Department of Art, and the School of Creative and Performing Arts.
+This research-based degree is offered jointly through the Department of Computer Science, Faculty of Science; School of Architecture, Planning and Landscape; and Department of Art, Department of English, and School of Creative and Performing Arts, Faculty of Arts.
 In the expanding world of multimedia and design, there is an increasing need for graduates who are equipped to handle complex projects that combine computing expertise with the creative energies of artists and designers.
 The CMD program prepares students to answer this emerging need.
 Admission is highly competitive, and only the most promising applicants are selected.

 Game design and development, film, TV, web design, simulation, training, networking, interactive media, public displays, and mobile and wearable computing, dance, music, theatre and the visual arts.
 Academic careers as post doctoral fellow, lecturer, professor or researcher.

 A PhD in computational media design is usually considered a final degree.